microsoft/Windows-iotcore-samples/Demos/PlantSensor/CS/README.md

 # Windows IoT Plant Sensor
 digiPlant is a Universal Windows Platform app that helps users monitor their plant.
 The app collects and displays tempoerature, brightness, and soil moisture data from various sensors.
 It runs on a Raspberry Pi and Windows 10 IoT Core.
-The Twitter page is currently a work in progress.

 ## Cloning the project